Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf0_preword.md

 for some but I would advice a strong degree of caution and comprehension before trying.
 When I mention stuff like looking towards what you cool looking female presenting people in your day to day wearing, it's more as a point of general insipiration and ideas, not as a direct reference.
+There are warnings I have for specific articles of clothing as well, but I'll wait until the section where said items are discussed.
 Anyways, onwards to level 1!